shisinbin/team-profile-generator/README.md

 ## Limitations and Future Enhancements

-1. Module Import: Currently, the app uses the older require() method for importing modular files.
-Future enhancements may include switching to the newer import syntax.
+1. Module Import: Currently, the app uses the older `require()` method for importing modular files.
+Future enhancements may include switching to the newer `import` syntax.
 2. Asynchronous Operations: The app handles asynchronous operations using promise chaining.
 An enhancement could be to use the async-await method for improved readability and simplicity.
-3. Limited features: The app is currently limited to adding information about three roles in a single team once.
-Enhancements could include the ability to add more roles, to edit stored data, and to add information about multiple teams.
+3. Limited Features: The app is currently limited to adding information about three roles in a single team once.
+Future improvements could include the ability to add more roles, to edit stored data, and to add information about multiple teams.

 ## Tests